GrammaticalFramework/gf-core/doc/hackers-guide/LambdaCalculus.md

   | App Term Term      -- e.g. function application: @f x@
   | Abs Ident Term     -- e.g. \x -> t
 ```
+The result from the evaluation of a GF term is either a constructor applied to a list of other values or an unapplied lambda abstraction:
 ```Haskell
 type Env = [(Ident,Value)]
 data Value
   = VApp Ident [Value]
   | VClosure Env Term
 ```
+In the later case we also preserve the environment as it was when we encountered the lambda abstraction.
+That is necessary since the body of the abstraction may contain free variables whose values are defined in the environment.

+The evaluation itself is simple:
 ```Haskell
 eval env (Vr x)       vs  = apply (lookup x env) vs eval env (Cn c)       vs  = VApp c vs